tssajo/Minify/TEST.md

   Notes:

-    If you are never going to work with e.g. SVG files then you can leave out `svgo` from the above command, etc.
+    If you are never going to work with e.g. SVG files then you can leave out `svgo` from the above command and so on.

     If you already have some or all of the above Node.js CLI apps installed on your system then you can update them to the latest version with the following command:

     `npm update -g clean-css uglifycss js-beautify html-minifier uglify-js svgo`

-    Please test that the installed Node.js CLI apps are available:
+    Please test that the installed Node.js CLI apps are available via your `PATH`:

     Open up a shell window (`Terminal` on Mac OS X, `CMD window` on Windows) then issue the following command, for example:

     `cleancss --version`

     If you get a version number displayed then you are in good shape.
-But if you get an error message such as `command not found` or something similar then the `cleancss` command is not available on your system and you must fix this!
+But if you get an error message such as `command not found` or something similar then the `cleancss` command is not available via your `PATH` and you must fix this!

-    You might be able to work around path issues by specifying the full path for each Node.js CLI app in your Sublime Text editor under
+    You might be able to work around some path issues by specifying the full path for each Node.js CLI app in your Sublime Text editor under
-    `Settings -- User` of the `Minify Package` ( `Minify.sublime-settings` ) after you have performed step 3 below.
+    `Settings -- User` of `Minify` ( `Minify.sublime-settings` ).
+You can try to do this after you have performed step 3 below.

 3. Install `Minify` for Sublime Text: